veronica-antunes/CorrLoc/README.md

 ```
 difftime(vel1, vel2, step, verbose=True, path=None)
 ```
-Performs the third step: Computes the diferential time for a list of velocities.
+Third step: Computes the diferential time for a list of velocities.
 It will calculate for all velocity values between vel1 and vel2 whithin the step defined.
 Allows testing different velocities in case the velocity is not known.
 * vel1, vel2 - first (inclusive) and last (exclusive) velocity values for differential time calculations.
 * step - step in velocity for differential time calculations.
 * verbose - if True it will print messages to indicate the stage of the calculations.
 Default is True.